3cn-ecn/nantralPlatform/docs/docs/dev/get-started/last-things.md

 sidebar_position: 4
 ---

-# Begin to code
+# Last things to know

+Some important things to know before starting to code.

+## Updates

+When someone else make changes on the project, you have to update your database on your computer to avoid problems.
+* First, download the last commits on your local branch:
+    ```bash
+    git pull
+    ```
+* Then, update the dependencies and your database:
+    ```bash
+    make update
+    ```

-## The back end
+## Run the back end server (Django)

-For the backend, simply go into the `backend` folder and run this command:
+To run the backend, simply go into the `backend` folder and start the server:
 ```bash
 cd backend/
 pipenv run start